blinfo/RegularExpressions/README.md

 **Expression**: `(\\d{2})?\\d{6}-?\\d{4}`

-Simple matching of the Swedish social security number. six or eight digits, an optional hyphen and four digits.
+Simple matching of the Swedish social security number.
+Six or eight digits, an optional hyphen and four digits.
 This expressions only checks for the right number or digits, not wether they are correct.

   _Matches:_